 As we now, know that Changu is such a complex composition of nature, culture, and modern lifestyle.
 Your choice of being there could make you do so many things like:

 Another thing that you could prepare in Changu is cycling.
-There are so many turns and twists in the way of Changu road.
+There are so many turns and twists on the way of Changu road.
 Just like the action of the snake’s motility.
 Hence, anyone with an adjoining adventure nature would love this trail.

-Changu is a sweetheart when it comes to taste the typical newari food in the valley.
+Changu is a sweetheart when it comes to tasting the typical newari food in the valley.
 People from possible places go there to have one gratifying lunch.
 Plus, they perceive the taste of local wine too while relishing the local food.
 There is also a Gurung village annexing the newar society.